Green-Software-Foundation/if-docs/docs/reference/features.md

 This page simply lists the features of Impact Framework that are not plugins or CLI tools, along with a brief description, usage instruction and link to more detailed docs.

-Typically these features are enabled using a piece of manifest config.
+Typically these features are enabled using a piece of IMP config.

 ## Aggregate